 Did you know that Amazon.com can be an organizing tool?
 No, I don’t mean that you can or should buy organizing products there.
 I mean the site itself.
 Here are a few ways Amazon makes my life more organized, more systematized, and less cluttered.

-It’s hard to remember that Amazon started as an online bookseller back in 1994.
-I’ll admit, I didn’t jump on the electronic book bandwagon when my own book was published in 2011.
-It was really only when I purchased my iPad and downloaded the free Kindle app that I had the ability to read books anywhere.
-So yes, that means that I don’t own a Kindle, but I read via Kindle on my iPad.
-Follow that?
-But I was all in about 3 years ago, after discovering that my library system had a fairly robust electronic book lending library, which is driven partly by Amazon and uses the Kindle app.
-I access fiction, non-fiction and children’s titles, all with a click.
-Organizing with Amazon Benefit: Save money by accessing all the books that your library allows.
+Remember that Amazon started as an online bookseller back in 1994?
+I didn’t jump on the electronic book bandwagon when my own book was published in 2011.
+It was really only after getting my iPad and downloading the free Kindle app that I had the ability to read books anywhere.
+So yes, I don’t own a Kindle, but I read via Kindle on my iPad.
+What really hooked me was discovering that my local library system had a robust electronic book lending library, which is driven partly by Amazon and uses the Kindle app.
+Fiction, non-fiction and children’s titles are all accessible with a click, even when the library is closed.
+Organizing with Amazon Benefit: Save money by accessing all the books that your library allows, whenever you want.

 With an Amazon Prime subscription and an actual Kindle device (not just the app), you can use the Kindle Owner’s Library through Amazon Prime to borrow one title a month for free.

 Another option for heavy readers is the add-on service called Kindle Unlimited, normally just $9.99 a month.
-From the Amazon site: On July 5 and July 12, Prime Members in the U.S. can save up to 40% on a Kindle Unlimited membership.
+From the Amazon site: Look for days when Prime Members in the U.S. can save big on a Kindle Unlimited membership.
 Enjoy unlimited reading from over one million titles on any device, including all seven Harry Potter books, the Wayward Pines Trilogy, The Man in the High Castle, the Paper Magician trilogy, over 300 Lonely Planet travel guides, and Kindle Singles from top authors such as Jodi Picoult, Nelson DeMille, and Hugh Howey.
 Organizing with Amazon Benefit: Save money!
 You practically can’t buy even used books for less than $5 a month.

-I like the Kindle First program, where every Amazon Prime member gets to download (forever) one free title from a small group of new books offered on the first of each month.
-These books are pretty good, and just by requesting my free book each month, I’ve built up a little unread library that is perfect to dig into when I’m traveling.
+I like the Kindle First program, where every Amazon Prime member gets to download and own forever one free title from a small group of new books offered on the first of each month.
+These books are pretty good, or really good in many cases, and just by requesting my free book each month, I’ve built up a little unread library that is perfect to dig into when I’m traveling.
 Organizing with Amazon Benefit: Always have something to read in the airport.

 Which underscores the biggest organizing benefit of the Kindle…you can read ALLLLLLL the books, without having to organize them or worry about avoiding late fines at the library.
 Sure, you can argue that you love the feel of the pages and the smell of the ink, but there’s no denying that it’s easier to travel with 20 books in my iPad than in my suitcase.
 Organizing with Amazon Benefit: Store fewer physical books.